 Pickled Onions

-- Bring 2 cups of water, 2 cups of vinegar, ⅓ cup of sugar, and 2 tablespoon of sea salt to a boil.
+Bring 2 cups of water, 2 cups of vinegar, 1/3 cup of sugar, and 2 tbsp of sea salt to a boil.
 Then gently pour into the jars until the onions are completely covered.

 Red Cabbage Coleslaw

-- In a large mixing bowl whisk together ½ cup of vegan mayonnaise 4 tablespoon of lemon juice, and 2 tablespoon of cilantro.
+In a large mixing bowl whisk together 1/2 cup of vegan mayonnaise 4 tbsp of lemon juice, and 2 tbsp of cilantro.
 Next add 4 cups of sliced red cabbage, and 1 cup of corn kernels and mix together until combined.

 Vegan Fish Sticks

-- Open the can of hearts of palms and gently squeeze excess water from the sticks.
+Open the can of hearts of palms and gently squeeze excess water from the sticks.
 Tear the palm sticks apart by hand shredding them into smaller pieces.
-In a mixing bowl add your shredded hearts of palm ½ cup of panko crumbs, 2 tablespoon of vegan sour cream, 2 teaspoon of old bay spice, and 1 tablespoon of crumbled roasted seaweed.
+In a mixing bowl add your shredded hearts of palm 1/2 cup of panko crumbs, 2 tbsp of vegan sour cream, 2 tsp of old bay spice, and 1 tbsp of crumbled roasted seaweed.
 Grab a handful of the mixture and form them into small sticks approximately half an inch wide and 3 inches long shapes.
 The mixture creates between 10-12 fish sticks depending on how big you make them.
 Place them on a plate and refrigerate them while you prepare the batter.

-- In a large mixing bowl mix all of the dry ingredients for the beer batter together.
-Then mix in your beer in a half a cup at a time, you want your batter to resemble a runny pancake batter but not too wet.1 cup Flour, 1 tablespoon Garlic Powder, 1 tablespoon Onion Powder, 1 tablespoon Old Bay Spice, 1 teaspoon Paprika, 1.5 cups Beer
+In a large mixing bowl mix all of the dry ingredients for the beer batter together.
+Then mix in your beer in a half a cup at a time, you want your batter to resemble a runny pancake batter but not too wet.

 Serving